We have to check that the appropriate limit, General Relativity leads to

 Comparing this with Poisson's equation:

-we see that we get the same result if the constant is
+we see that we get the same result if the constant

 We can now use this result to write down the full Einstein field equations: